jmainhard/aoc-2024/README.md

 ## Generate

-You can generate all necessary files for AoC solution with a simple command:
+You can generate all necessary files for AoC solution with the next command:

 ```shell
 $ pnpm gen day01